Carrots indeed protect your eyesight. They’re rich in powerful carotenoids, such as beta-carotene, lutein and zeaxanthin.

 The most common food rich in beta-carotene is sweet potatoes.

-Furthermore, carrots promotes weight loss, due to their superior antioxidant content!
+Furthermore, carrots are good for weight loss, due to their superior antioxidant content!

 We should consume vitamin C, vitamin E, zinc, beta-carotene, lutein and zeaxanthin for healthy eyesight.

-Furthermore, there are so many foods rich in vitamin C. There is no need to consume vitamin C supplements.
+Furthermore, there are so many foods rich in vitamin C. There is no need to take vitamin C supplements.

 Also, carrots aren’t a good source of zinc, or vitamin E.